Back to Miller Family Page Back to Barnhart/Bernhart Page Go to Ancestors of Adam Barnhart Back to Hover/Hoover Page

 Child of HANNS LEININGER and ANNA ETT is:

 i.
 SEBASTIAN LEININGER, b.
 06 Aug 1696, Ofterdingen, Tubingen, Baden-Wuerttemberg, Germany (abt.
-12 mile southwest of Reutlingen); d.
+12 miles southwest of Reutlingen); d.
 16 Oct 1775, Penn's Creek Massacre in Snyder Co., Buffalo Valley PA.
 Sebastian probably had siblings but I do not have those records.
+Generation No. 2

 Children (11) of Sebastian and Regina Wucherer Leininger